 Who I am

-I am a journalist based in Galway, Ireland.
+I am a genealogist and journalist based in Galway, Ireland.
 My website address is: http://unasinnott.com.

 What personal data I collect and why I collect it